 - Candidates are required to write on ONE topic only. - The ideas listed below the topics are only some ways in which the topics can be interpreted. - Full credit must be given for the candidates' own interpretation. - Marking must be objective.
 Give credit for relevant ideas. - Use the 50-mark grid to mark the essays.
-The texts produced by candidates must be assessed according to the following criteria: - Content and planning (30 marks) - Language, style and editing (15 marks) - Structure (5 marks) - NOTE: Adhere to the length of 250-300 words as prescribed in the CAPS document.
-However, should the maximum word count be reached midsentence, read to the end of that sentence. - No additional penalties may be imposed as the rubric itself imposes penalties. - 1.1 My enemy has become my friend and ...
+The texts produced by candidates must be assessed according to the following criteria: - Content and planning (30 marks) - Language, style and editing (15 marks) 0 - Structure (5 marks) 0

+- NOTE: Adhere to the length of 250-300 words as prescribed in the CAPS document.
+However, should the maximum word count be reached midsentence, read to the end of that sentence. - No additional penalties may be imposed as the rubric itself imposes penalties.